dougsland/gitlab/auto-review/README.md

 remote:   https://gitlab.cee.DOMAIN.com/dlandgra/validador-subsystem/-/merge_requests/new?merge_request%5Bsource_branch%5D=testbranch
 ```

+**PLEASE NOTE**
-**PLEASE NOTE**: No need to set ASsignees or Reviewers, just select the Create merge request button.
+No need to set ASsignees or Reviewers, just select the Create merge request button.
 The CI/CD job will automatic set it for you as soon it's done.